 The DMS Status field shall include an empty GCR Response subelement

-The AP shall not reject a Reassociation Request for the reason that one or more GCR Service requests have been (#2178)denied.

-If a(#2129) STA requesting GCR service determines that one or more GCR Response subelements are unacceptable, then the STA shall discard any received ADDBA request frames for the unacceptable GCR streams and the STA shall send a new DMS Request frame containing a DMS Request element with one DMS Descriptor for each unacceptable GCR stream.
+(#2403)If a(#2129) STA requesting GCR service determines that one or more GCR Response subelements are unacceptable, then the STA shall discard any received ADDBA request frames for the unacceptable GCR streams and the STA shall send a new DMS Request frame containing a DMS Request element with one DMS Descriptor for each unacceptable GCR stream.
 The DMSID fields shall be set to the DMSIDs of the unacceptable streams and the Request Type field shall be set to “Remove”.

 In an infrastructure BSS, if the non-AP STA accepts the GCR Response, the non-AP STA(#2130) shall set dot11GCRConcealmentAddress to the value contained in the GCR Concealment Address field of the GCR Response subelement.